ThatQuiz Test Library Take this test now

 B) When dealing with categorical data only

-C) When outliers are present
+C) When variables are independent

-D) When variables are independent
+D) When outliers are present

 • 13.
 What does a scree test help determine in factor analysis?

-A) The correlation between variables
+C) The correlation between variables

-B) The number of factors to retain
+D) The number of factors to retain

 • 14.
 How is MANOVA different from ANOVA in multivariate analysis?